Elicia A. Clements

 SSHRC

 Elicia Clements is an Associate Professor in the Departments of Humanities and English.
-She has published several works on the interdisciplinary connections between the art forms of literature and music.
-A co-edited collection of essays with Lesley J. Higgins entitled Victorian Aesthetic Conditions: Pater Across the Arts was published in 2010 by Palgrave Macmillan, UK.
-Most recently, with the assistance of a Social Sciences and Humanities Research Council of Canada Standard Research Grant, she has published a book called Virginia Woolf: Music, Sound, Language (University of Toronto Press, 2019).
-Currently, she is working on a project entitled Modernist Literary Opera with the aid of a SSHRC Insight Grant.
+She has published extensively on the interdisciplinary connections between the art forms of literature and music.
+Articles include musico-literary links between Virginia Woolf and the composer Ethel Smyth, Woolf's narrative methods and the late compositions of Ludwig van Beethoven, as well as the performative interchange between the words and the music in Gertrude Stein and Virgil Thomson’s operas Four Saints in Three Acts and The Mother of Us All.
+She is co-editor of a collection of essays with Lesley J. Higgins titled Victorian Aesthetic Conditions: Pater Across the Arts published by Palgrave Macmillan (2010).
+With the assistance of a Social Sciences and Humanities Research Council of Canada Standard Research Grant she has published the monograph Virginia Woolf: Music, Sound, Language (University of Toronto Press, 2019).
+A chapter on Woolf and Variation Form can be found in the Routledge Companion to Music and Modernism (2022), with forthcoming chapters on Walter Pater (for Boydell & Brewer) and Ethel Smyth (Cambridge Companion) to appear in 2025.
+Currently, she is working on a book project titled Literary Musics in the Early Twentieth Century with the aid of another SSHRC Insight Grant.

 Degrees